ONSdigital/florence/README.md

 ```
 This will build the node modules and then run the server

-Please note that encryption is enabled by default.
-To disable it set `ENCRYPTION_DISABLED=true`.
-If you wish to run with encryption
-enabled, you will need vault running locally:

-- Run `brew install vault`
-- Run `vault server -dev`

 3. Browse to the Florence homepage http://localhost:8081/florence

 4. If you are running Florence for the first time you will need to login with the setup credentials.
 You will be asked to change this password.